SEK

 Shred outdated documents

 One last thing to keep in mind when you revise your estate plan: Destroy any revoked or outdated documents.
 Doing so will help avoid confusion or family conflicts.
 Your attorney can help you manage all your estate planning documents.
+Visit our related service page for any questions.

 © 2023